Moto G22

 The Motorola Moto G22 is an Android smartphone developed by Motorola Mobility, a subsidiary of Lenovo.
 It was announced in March 2022, and released later the same month.

 History

 Motorola announced the Moto G22 on 3 March 2022, a day after details were leaked about it online by German website WinFuture.
 It was released in the United Kingdom and Europe that same month, and in India on 8 April 2022.

 Design

 The back panel of the phone is made from plastic with a glossy finish.
 It weighs 185g and has a thickness of 8.49mm.
 It comes with a type-C charging Port, 3.5mm audio jack and has a microSD card slot.
-It has a 6.5-inch LCD display with 720p resolution.
+It has a 6.5-inch LCD with 720p resolution.
 The average peak brightness of the phone is 500 nits with 90 Hz refresh rate.

 Hardware

 Moto G22 is powered by the MediaTek Helio G37 and comes with Android 12.
 The phone features a 50MP primary camera with a f/1.8 aperture.
 It is supported by an 8MP wide-angle sensor, 2MP macro sensor, and a 2MP depth sensor.
 The phone has a 5000 mAh battery with 20W charging.